 Taste: Silky caramel & toffee.
 Chocolate orange.
 Ginger and cinnamon.
 Pineapple and white grapes – a definite wine influence.
 Butterscotch before a pleasant dry finish.

-Value for Money: There’s a helluva jump in price between the 10 year old Copper Alley and the 13 year old Murder Lane that I’m struggling to justify.
-It’s a pleasantly unique dram thanks to its finish in some interesting wine casks but the price is a real sticking point.
+Thoughts: There’s a helluva jump in price between the 10 year old Copper Alley and the 13 year old Murder Lane that I’m struggling to justify.
+Certainly, it’s a pleasantly unique dram thanks to its finish in those interesting wine casks but the price is a real sticking point.